-Hel is attested in the Prose and Poetic Edda, in Hemskringla and Egils saga.
-She is mentioned in the Gesta Denorum, and her name appears on bracteates (thin metal discs worn as jewelry) from the migration period, in Skaldic poetry, and on the Setre Comb, a 6th century artifact.
+Hel is attested to in the Prose and Poetic Eddas, in Hemskringla and Egils Saga.
+She is mentioned in the Gesta Denorum, and her name appears on bracteates (metal disc jewelry) from the Viking period, in Skaldic poetry, and on the Setre Comb, a 6th century artifact.
 She is well-known by her anglicised name Hela.

 Thoughts on Hel

-She is both receiver and fetcher of the dead, and she is thought to be present in illness and the effects of old age.
-During the Middle Ages in Scandinavia, Hel was said to travel about the countryside with her broom and her rake, collecting souls.
+She is both receiver and fetcher of the dead, and is thought to be present in illness and the effects of old age.
+During the Middle Ages in Scandinavia, Hel travelled the countryside with her broom and her rake, collecting souls.
 This poetic depiction of her has survived today, through the folkloric icon of the witch astride her broom, and as the figure Baba Yaga in Slavic cultures.
 As uncomfortable as illness and old age make us, they are necessary parts of the continuation of life.
 Plague and illness are Mother Nature’s way of dealing with over-population and weakness.

-Hella, Hell, Haljia, Haljon, and Proserpine (by Saxo Grammaticus), and yes, Persephone (the pink elephant in the room).
+Helja, Hella, Hela, Hell, Haljia, Haljon, Proserpine (by Saxo Grammaticus), and yes, Persephone (the pink elephant in the room).